Akkuyu Nuclear Power Plant, Mersin, Turkey

 The bid was to be for a nuclear power plant on a turnkey basis.
 This was to comprise a nuclear and turbine island, fuel storage system (with 20 years spent fuel capacity), coolant water intake and outlet structures and GIS Substation of 154kV and 380kV.
 In addition, the successful bidder had to supply two years fuel (during the warranty period), with an option to supply fuel for a total of seven years.

-The bidder would supply spare parts and supervise the plant for the two year warranty period, and (optionally) for three years thereafter.
+The bidder would supply spare parts and supervise the plant for the two-year warranty period, and an option for an additional three years thereafter.
 The bidder would train the plant staff and construct the ancillary facilities.

-Bids were submitted by three consortia: Atomic Energy of Canada, in partnership with Turkish firms Guris and Gama Bayinder, Westinghouse-Mitsubishi, in partnership with Turkish firms MNG and Enka, NPI (Fromatone and Siemens), in partnership with Turkish firms Simko, Garanti Koza, STFA and Telefon.
+Bids were submitted by three consortia, namely Atomic Energy of Canada, in partnership with Turkish firms Guris and Gama Bayinder; Westinghouse-Mitsubishi, in partnership with Turkish firms MNG and Enka; and NPI (Fromatone and Siemens), in partnership with Turkish firms Simko, Garanti Koza, STFA and Telefon.

 Concerns over the Turkish nuclear power plant facility